jdereg/java-util/README.md

 Version History
 * 2.5.0
  * Advice can be specified to cube and method name, using wildcards.
-For example, `*Controller.save*()` which would add the advice to all Controller classes methods that start with `save`.
+For example, `*Controller.save*()` would add the advice to all n-cube Controller classes methods that start with `save`.
  * `containsCellValue()` API added to NCube.
-This will return 'true' if, and only if, the cell specified by the coordinate has an actual value located in the (defaultCellValue does not count).
+This will return 'true' if, and only if, the cell specified by the coordinate has an actual value located in it (defaultCellValue does not count).
  * `containsCell()` API changed.
-It will return 'true' if the cell has a value, including the defaultCellValue, if it is not null.
+It will return `true` if the cell has a value, including the defaultCellValue, if it is not null.
  * Both `containsCell()` and `containsCellValue()` throw `CoordinateNotFoundException` if the specified coordinate falls outside the n-cubes defined hyper-space.
- * New public API on Axis, `promoteValue(AxisValueType type, Comparable value)`.
-If the value passed in (say an int) is of the same kind as AxisValueType (say long) then the returned value will be the the larger AxisValueType (long in this example).
-If the value type does not match, an intelligent conversion will be done.
+ * New public API added to Axis, `promoteValue(AxisValueType type, Comparable value)`.
+If the value passed in (e.g. an int) is of the same kind as AxisValueType (e.g. long) then the returned value will be the the larger AxisValueType (long in this example).
+If the `valueType` is not of the same basic nature as `value`, an intelligent conversion will be done.
 For example, String to Date, Calendar to Date, Date to String, Long to String, Integer to String, String to BigDecimal, and so on.
  * When a Rule cube executes, the output map always contains an `_rule` entry.
 There is a constant now defined on NCube (`RULE_EXEC_INFO`) which is used to fetch this meta-information Map.
 A new Enum has been added, `RuleMetaKeys` which contains an enum for each rule-meta information entry in this Map.
 * 2.4.0
  * Advice interface added.
 Allows before() and after() methods to be called before Controller methods or expressions are called.
 Only expressions specified by 'url' can have advice placed around them.